 Co-Founder & Chief Strategy Officer, TripleLift

-Rebecca was VP and editor-in-chief of The ClickZ Network for over seven years, and for part of that time also ran the redoubtable SearchEngineWatch.com.
-She’s a frequent public speaker on topics related to digital marketing, advertising, and media.
+Rebecca was VP and editor-in-chief of the ClickZ Network for over seven years, and for part of that time, she also ran the redoubtable SearchEngineWatch.com.
+She’s a frequent public speaker on topics related to digital marketing, advertising and media.

 In her copious free time, she writes books.
 The Truth About Search Engine Optimization instantly became an Amazon best seller.
 It was followed by Content Marketing, one of the first books on that topic.

 You can learn more about Rebecca on LinkedIn or Facebook.
-Or read her regular columns in iMediaConnection and MarketingLand, or her occasional contributions to Advertising Age.
+You can also read her regular columns in iMediaConnection and MarketingLand or her occasional contributions to Advertising Age.

 Associate Editor, AdExchanger